Updated on 2024/12/13

 Organization

-Academic Assembly Institute of Science and Technology CHIKYU SEIBUTSU KAGAKU KEIRETU Assistant Professor
+Academic Assembly Institute of Science and Technology CHIKYU SEIBUTSU KAGAKU KEIRETU Associate Professor

-Faculty of Science Department of Science Assistant Professor
+Faculty of Science Department of Science Associate Professor

 Title